jonhue/myg/README.md

 **Modular:** Myg includes a lot of UI elements.
 Because everyone of them is separately published on NPM, you can just include what you actually use.

-**Lightweight:** Mixins > Classes.
+**Lightweight:** MixHTmlins > Classes.
 Myg's CSS classes are entirely optional to minimize file size.

 **Opinionated:** Opinionated components prevent you from polluting your DOM.

 **Modern:** Myg uses the latest web technologies to support its rich feature set while remaining lightweight.

+**Combinable:** Myg does not force you into using it on every HTML5 element.
+Instead it only maps to them if you want to.

 ---